World Rally Championship: Discontinued support championships

 One-make series tournaments have also run on select rounds of the WRC calendar.
 They were privately administered rally tournaments but permitted to run on the rallies alongside the WRC.
-Examples include the Ford Fiesta Sporting Trophy (2006, 2007 and 2009) and DMACK Fiesta Trophy (2014–2016), both ran by M-Sport, and Citroën Top Driver (2013) ran by Citroën.
+Examples include the Ford Fiesta Sporting Trophy (2006, 2007 and 2009) and DMACK Fiesta Trophy (2014–2016), both run by M-Sport, and Citroën Top Driver (2013) run by Citroën.
 Neither team held these tournaments in the years they had the rights to manage the JWRC on the FIA's behalf.